Nani0778/renamemeta/README.md

 `/autorename` - To auto rename your files.

+`/metadata` - To Set & Change your metadata code.

 `/setmedia` - To set your media type preference.

 `/start` - To know how to use me.